-- (a) Subject to clause 19.5(c), the maximum liability of Western Power to the User and the Indemnifier collectively under and in connection with this Contract is limited to an amount of \$5 million in the aggregate and refreshed annually each 1 July, except that the liability described in clauses 7, 8 and 20 are not counted for the purposes of Western Power's maximum liability under this Contract. - (b) Subject to clause 19.5(c), the maximum liability of both the User and the Indemnifier collectively to Western Power under and in connection with this Contract is limited to the lesser of: - (i) an amount of \$80 million in the aggregate, refreshed annually each 1 July; and - (ii) the sum of: - (A) for each Connection Point at which Generation Plant (other than wind or solar powered generation) is connected at a voltage of 66 kV and above -\$22 million in the aggregate, refreshed annually each 1 July; and - (B) for each Connection Point at which wind or solar powered Generation Plant is connected at a voltage of 66 kV or above \$11 million in the aggregate, refreshed annually each 1 July; and - (C) for each Connection Point at which Generation Plant is connected at a voltage below 66 kV \$1.2 million in the aggregate, refreshed annually each 1 July; and - (D) for each Connection Point at which Consuming plant is connected at a voltage of 66 kV and above \$6 million in the aggregate, refreshed annually each 1 July; and - (E) for every 100 Connection Points at which Consuming plant is connected at a voltage below 66 kV \$1.2 million in the aggregate, refreshed annually each 1 July,
+- (a) Subject to clause Error!
+Reference source not found., the maximum liability of Western Power to the User and the Indemnifier collectively under and in connection with this Contract is limited to an amount of \$5 million in the aggregate and refreshed annually each 1 July, except that the liability described in clauses 7, 8 and 20 are not counted for the purposes of Western Power's maximum liability under this Contract. - (b) Subject to clause Error!
+Reference source not found., the maximum liability of both the User and the Indemnifier collectively to Western Power under and in connection with this Contract is limited to the lesser of: - (i) an amount of \$80 million in the aggregate, refreshed annually each 1 July; and - (ii) the sum of: - (A) for each Connection Point at which Generation Plant (other than wind or solar powered generation) is connected at a voltage of 66 kV and above - \$22 million in the aggregate, refreshed annually each 1 July; and - (B) for each Connection Point at which wind or solar powered Generation Plant is connected at a voltage of 66 kV or above - \$11 million in the aggregate, refreshed annually each 1 July; and - (C) for each Connection Point at which Generation Plant is connected at a voltage below 66 kV \$1.2 million in the aggregate, refreshed annually each 1 July; and - (D) for each Connection Point at which Consuming plant is connected at a voltage of 66 kV and above \$6 million in the aggregate, refreshed annually each 1 July; and - (E) for every 100 Connection Points at which Consuming plant is connected at a voltage below 66 kV - \$1.2 million in the aggregate, refreshed annually each 1 July, except that the liabilities described in clauses 7, 8 and 20 are not counted for the purposes of both the User's and the Indemnifier's collective maximum liability under this Contract.